Robotics-Lab-UCSB/mirai/README.md

 `axum`.
 The source code is licensed under a permissive Berkeley-style license.
 At this time we do not admit GPL code into the dependencies.

+In order to push code, you must create a new branch and send a PR where all checks pass.
+Any pushes directly to `main` will be rejected immediately.

+We recommend you work in a personal development branch or fork of the repository to avoid losing work.

 ## Hacking

 ### Using Nix